 SCDHHS pulled together a team of key personnel from its agency and from SCDDSN to provide oversight and guidance for the site visit process.
 This included communication to providers, approving the overall work plan of the contracted vendor, how to address any issues that arose during the site visit process, and up to date, accurate information on all of the settings that were included in the scope of work.
-A webpage on the SCDHHS HCBS website was created to be a resource to providers during this process.
+A website was created to be a resource to providers during this process.